 All of our product candidates are still in preclinical or clinical development and their risk of failure is high.
 It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive regulatory approval.
 Currently marketed therapies for solid tumors are generally limited to some extent by their toxicity.
 Use of our product candidates as monotherapies in clinical trials also has resulted in adverse events consistent in nature with other marketed therapies.
-When used in combination with other marketed therapies, our product candidates may exacerbate adverse events associated with the marketed therapy.
-If our product candidates result in undesirable side effects or have characteristics that are unexpected, we may need to abandon their development.
+When used in combination with other marketed or investigational therapies, our product candidates may exacerbate adverse events associated with the other therapy.
+If our product candidates, either alone or in combination with other therapies, result in undesirable side effects or have characteristics that are unexpected, we may need to modify or abandon their development.